hilbix/pymcfo/README.md

 > **Explained:**  In `pymcfo/examples/pymcfo` there are example Python scripts.
 > The Artifact copies those into the `run` directory, such that they are found on Start of "Minecraft Client".
 > You need to "Build" this artifact (Menu "Build", "Build Artifacts..") manually,
-> or, when changed in the Run-Configuration, the files are always copied when lauched.)
+> or, when changed in the Run-Configuration, the files are always copied when launched.)

 ## FAQ

+- Update Forge?

+Open file `build.gradle`.

+Find `minecraft {` and change `version = "`**1.X.Y-Z**`"` to the new Forge version.
+Versions can be found in the "Version" column on [https://files.minecraftforge.net/]().
+You want the recommended version.
+PyMcFo might also work for other main versions of Forge, too.

+Afterwards run Gradle task `SetupDecompWorkspace` and follow from there.

 - Why?